Table of Contents

 Scope of the Freeze and Example Calculation

 Georgia law states that a property’s assessed value is 40% of its fair market value.
-The 299c freeze applies to the assessed value.
-Once established, the locked value typically remains unchanged for the appeal year and the two subsequent tax years, resulting in three years of stability.
-Below is an example calculation:
+Below is an example of how the freeze works:

 Property’s Initial Pre-Appeal Value: